 Message on Mac stating that "MIPAR cannot be checked for malicious software".
 Activation macOS is not recognizing MIPAR Software as an identified developer Right-click on MIPARClick "Open"Click "Open" in the message that appears Cannot select .v2c file on Mac Activation .v2c file was saved with a .xml extension and cannot be selected after clicking "Activate" First remove the .xml extension and retry activation.
 If this does not work, open the file in Text Edit and resave it with only the .v2c extension.
-When saving, make sure to uncheck the box which says "Add .txt if no extension is present" HASP_UPDATE_ALREADY_ADDED Activation This MIPAR License has already been activated previously.
+When saving, make sure to uncheck the box which says "Add .txt if no extension is present" Spinning wheel after selecting a license type on Mac Activation Third-party software may be interfering with MIPAR Apps such as BetterTouchTool, Magnet, or Grammarly can affect MIPAR performance on Mac.
+If you use these apps, disable them while using MIPAR.
+HASP_UPDATE_ALREADY_ADDED Activation This MIPAR License has already been activated previously.
 If you have not requested a trial license, you may do so here .
 Visit our Purchase Page to obtain a quote for local or network licenses.
 HASP_DEVICE_ERR Activation An issue which affects some Mac systems running macOS 10.13 High Sierra, or on Windows systems could be caused by corrupted secure storage.
-See Solution for HASP_DEVICE_ERR below HASP_CLONE_DETECTED OR "Cloned" / "Secure Storage ID Mismatch" shown next to some keys Activation A change in your system's hardware has caused the license to be See Solution for HASP_CLONE_DETECTED below temporarily deactivated for clone protection reasons.
+See Solution for HASP_DEVICE_ERR below HASP_CLONE_DETECTED OR Activation A change in your See Solution for HASP_CLONE_DETECTED below

+"Cloned" / "Secure Storage ID Mismatch" shown next to some keys system's hardware has caused the license to be temporarily deactivated for clone protection reasons.
 HASP_NO_VLIB Activation The vendor library required to activate MIPAR licenses was not properly copied over during the installation.
 See Solution for HASP_NO_VLIB below HASP_HASP_NOT_FOUND Activation A MIPAR License has not been activated, or cannot be found on your network (for network licenses).
 Please be sure to follow the instructions in the Activation Window (which appears after MIPAR is launched) to activate your license.
 HASP_FEATURE_NOT_FOUND Activation A MIPAR License has not been activated, or cannot be found on your network (for network licenses).
 Please be sure to follow the instructions in the Activation Window (which appears after MIPAR is launched) to activate your license.
 HASP_FEATURE_EXPIRED Activation Your MIPAR License has expired.
 If you have not requested a trial license, you may do so here .
 Visit our Purchase Page to obtain a quote for local or network licenses.

-HASP_INV_UPDATE_DATA Activation Your .v2c file may have been corrupted during Please contact support@mipar.us for assistance.
+HASP_INV_UPDATE_DATA Activation Your .v2c file may have been corrupted during download.
+Please contact support@mipar.us for assistance.

-download.
 HASP_TOO_MANY_USERS Activation The concurrent user limit on your network license has been reached.
 You'll need to wait for another user to close MIPAR.
 Contact support@mipar.us to inquire about obtaining additional seats for your network license.
 Java Exception Occurred: Sentinel EMS is not available for the specified URL Activation Sentinel license manager is not able to communicate through the firewall.
 Try Local Offline Activation, otherwise add a firewall rule to allow connection for the Sentinel license managed (this can be disabled after activation) Instructions: LINK HASP executable: C:\Program Files (x86)\Common Files\Aladdin Shared\HASP\hasplms.exe